-3. Community Planning Division: The Community Planning Division staff shall be responsible for determining if an activity is eligible for funding in the Community Development program and meets a national objective.
-CD Staff will provide a technical review of funding proposals to include how the application meets the goals of the Consolidated Plan and past grantee performance.
-CD Staff will also provide professional planning services to neighborhoods that want to develop a Neighborhood Revitalization Strategy Area plan for approval by the City Council and HUD.
-CD Staff shall initiate and complete research on community needs and will work with community partners to develop strategies to meet those needs.
+3. Planning and Development Division: The Planning and Development Division staff shall be responsible for determining if an activity is eligible for funding in the Community Development program and meets a national objective.
+Staff will provide a technical review of funding proposals to include how the application meets the goals of the Consolidated Plan and past grantee performance.
+When so directed by the Committee or Mayor, Staff will provide professional planning services to neighborhoods that want to develop a Neighborhood Revitalization Strategy Area plan for approval by the City Council and HUD.
+Staff shall initiate and complete research on community needs and will work with community partners to develop strategies to meet those needs.
 Staff will develop and implement a performance measurement system for the Community Development program.